msa03/QA_Final_Project_Spring_Petclinic/README.md

 ## Cost Estimation
 ---
 We decided to use a t2.medium instance for the Jenkins server and a t2.medium instance for the kubernetes cluster.
 The cost of a t2.medium is $0.0464/hour and a kubernetes cluster is $0.10/hour.
-It was estimated that we would run these resources for approximately 24 hours, a day before the presentation, which was estimated to cost around $5.
+It was estimated that we would run these resources for approximately 24 hours, a day before the presentation, which was estimated at $5.